 Make sure that the chironji are fresh and not rancid or tasting bitter.
 As they get rancid very quickly.

 Chironji is also known as charoli and these small brown seeds give a lovely crunch and a nuttiness to this creamy dessert.

-11. Stir to mix and simmer the basundi for another minute.
+11. Stir to mix and simmer it for another minute.
+Turn off the heat.

 Store leftovers in the fridge for 2 to 3 days in a covered container or bowl.
 Enjoy basundi as it or with Puri (Indian fry bread).

 - Sweetness: The taste for sweetness is relative.
 With 2 cups milk, the basundi was slightly sweet for my taste, but my family found it perfect.
 So when the basundi is cooked, check the taste and if you find it a tad more sweet, add about ¼ cup warm or hot milk to lighten the sweeter taste.

 - Cooking: It is important to stir the mixture often while simmering, so that the liquids do not become brown or burn at the bottom of the pan.
 So stir after intervals of 3 to 4 minutes while the liquids thicken.

 - Chironji seeds: To get the authentic taste and flavor of the basundi, try to add chironji seeds.
 These tiny seeds add a good crunchy texture to the otherwise smooth and creamy consistency of the dish.
 Also make sure they are not rancid or tasting bitter.